wendajiang/wendajiang.github.io/content/project/emulator/riscv-vp/solution.md

 [[project/emulator/riscv-vp/dlopen_cpp_class|dlopen and cpp class]] is a problem about how to use dlopen to load cpp class symbol, as dlsym only support load variable and function in c style.

+As we must use the QEMU to simu the T-head RISC-V CPU, [qbox](https://github.com/qualcomm/qbox) is one solution about integraing QEMU with SystemC.